-We’ve already described what is hidden behind subscriptions and recurring payments and how to implement this approach with various Magento extensions here: Subscriptions and Recurring Payments Magento Extensions.
-Today, it’s time to say a few words about appropriate Magento 2 modules and the destiny of Recurring Profile in Magento 2.
+In our previous posts, we described what is hidden behind subscriptions and recurring payments and how to implement this approach using various Magento extensions – Subscriptions and Recurring Payments Magento Extensions.
+Today, we want to say a few words about appropriate Magento 2 modules and the destiny of recurring profiles in Magento 2.

-By implementing subscriptions and recurring payments, you allow your customers to buy goods on your ecommerce website automatically on the basis of subscriptions.
+By implementing subscriptions and recurring payments, you allow your customers to automatically buy goods on your ecommerce website based on subscriptions.
 Note that subscriptions and recurring payments are mostly used for the following categories of goods: pet food, toiletries, water, and other products that constantly run out; newspapers, magazines, collectibles, and other products that come in new editions.

 With the subscription option, your customers no longer have to go through the buying process each time they want to purchase something they’ve ordered before on your website.
-That’s why the implementation of this approach significantly helps to improve user experience.
+That’s why the implementation of this approach significantly helps to improve the user experience.
 As a Magento merchant, you get the most convenient and low-cost way to accept recurring payments.
 Furthermore, repetitive purchases mean that you get regular customers.

-Although Magento 1.x utilizes Recurring Profiles to implement subscriptions, there are quirks and limitations that do not let you fully leverage the technology.
+Although Magento 1.x utilizes Recurring Profiles to implement subscriptions, some quirks and limitations do not let you fully leverage the technology.
 Therefore, we’ve gathered the best subscriptions and recurring payments modules in the post mentioned above.
 As for Magento 2, it doesn’t include any subscription or recurring payment functionality by default.
 It might change in the future, but now the usage of third-party extensions is inevitable if you want to accept recurring payments.

 Table of contents